Promoting transparency for better pension outcomes

 - Are member service goals, progress and plans discussed?

-Funded status and related disclosures were relevant for only 56% of funds studied: those with responsibility for both assets and liabilities for defined benefit plans and ‘insured’ benefit schemes.
+Funded status and related disclosures were relevant for only 56 per cent of funds studied: those with responsibility for both assets and liabilities for defined benefit plans and ‘insured’ benefit schemes.
 This is a very complex area plus regulatory regimes and rules are not uniform.
 Highly technical required reporting was the norm.
 Some funds did provide excellent reporting that made the material easier to digest and more relevant for non-actuaries.
-Scores were skewed high: five countries had an average score of 100 and the lowest average country score was 80.
+Scores were skewed high: seven countries had an average score of 100 and the lowest average country score was 60.

-- 100% of these funds reported their period-ending funded ratio or solvency position
+- All but one fund reported their period-ending funded ratio or solvency position

-- At 88%, fewer of these funds disclosed trends in funded ratio or solvency position (3 or more years)
+- At 84 per cent, fewer of these funds disclosed trends in funded ratio or solvency position (3 or more years)

-- 93% of these funds discussed key assumptions underlying their funded status or solvency position (e.g., longevity, mortality, return and interest rate assumptions)
+- 84 per cent of these funds discussed key assumptions underlying their funded status or solvency position (e.g., longevity, mortality, return and interest rate assumptions)

 Questions relating to funded status and discussion of assumptions and risks

-- Is the current funded ratio or solvency position disclosed?
+- Is the funded ratio or solvency position disclosed?

-- Is the trend in funded ratio or solvency position disclosed?
+- Is there any disclosure of trends in funded ratio or solvency position?

-- Is there discussion of the sensitivity of funded ratio/solvency position to assumptions/scenario changes/returns?
+- Is there discussion of sensitivity of funded ratio/solvency position to assumptions/scenario changes/returns?

 Performance questions asked